isabella232/primetime.en/help/programming/tvsdk-3.3-for-ios/c-psdk-ios-3.3-va-integration-overview/c-psdk-ios-3.3-va-integration/t-psdk-ios-3.3-va-integrate-heartbeats.md

 seo-title: Initialize and configure video analytics
 title: Initialize and configure video analytics
 uuid: d1dc9425-e67c-4e13-aee7-302149352506
-index: y
-internal: n
-snippet: y
 ---

-# Initialize and configure video analytics {#initialize-and-configure-video-analytics}
+# Initialize and configure video analytics{#initialize-and-configure-video-analytics}

 You can configure your player to track and analyze video use.